Black Friday TV deals: Amazing buys you can get right now

 More picks coming soon.

-Discuss: 2019 Black Friday TV deals: Deep discounts at Best Buy, Amazon, Walmart and more
+Discuss: Black Friday TV deals 2019: Deep discounts at Best Buy, Walmart, Amazon, Costco and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.